walterxie/MEP-tutorial/README.md

 For the reasons mentioned above, we want to allow each partition to have its own substitution model.
-This will make it possible for each codon position to have a different relative evolutionary rates.
+This will make it possible for each codon position to have a different relative rates.
 But we want to still have all codon positions (i) evolving along the same phylogenetic tree, and (ii) keeping their evolutionary rates proportionally the same along that tree.